saksham-solanki/vizitor/content/help/how-to-manage-app-settings.md

 title: How to manage app settings ?
 date: 2022-10-01T10:00:30.000Z
 tags: user guide
-description: " Discover how to effortlessly check and review visitor logs with Vizitor.
-Follow our step-by-step guide to access comprehensive visitor data and enhance security and tracking capabilities."
+description: " Know how to manage app settings.
+In this you will find information about setting about visitorapp which is a visitor management / reception managment software."
 authors: ["Ankur Rana"]
 authorsImage: /images/authors/author.svg
 ---